nanyobusiness/Arc-Diagrams-Analysis/README.md

 Analysing the behaviour of Arc Diagrams, computing nestings and crossings.
 Evaluating time complexity of analytical functions.
-Visualised distributions of object attributes.
+Visualising distributions of object attributes.